phaserjs/phaser/README.md

 * Fullscreen mode in IE11 now works (thanks @pnstickne)
 * Cache.addBitmapData now auto-creates a FrameData (thanks @pnstickne #1294 #1300)
 * P2.BodyDebug circles were drawing at half widths (thanks @enriqueto #1288)
+* FrameData.clone fixed when cloning data using frame names rather than indexes (thanks pjbaron)

 For details about changes made in previous versions of Phaser see the full Change Log at https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md